yoelhalb-hitech/AutoMockFixture/Readme.md

 - Each `ITracker` tracks the children that it creates, as well as returning a path constructed of it's place in the object graph, as well as references to it's parent and to the start tracker

 ##### AutoMock Requests
-- AutoMockDirectRequest: Is for a request of type `AutoMock`
+- *AutoMockDirectRequest*: Is for a request of type `AutoMock`
-- AutoMockRequest: Is for a request of Type `T` that we want to create an `AutoMock<T>` for it
+- *AutoMockRequest*: Is for a request of Type `T` that we want to create an `AutoMock<T>` for it
-- AutoMockDependenciesRequest: Is for a request that we want to create an actual (non `AutoMock`) object (typicaly the SUT object), but have all depedencies and property/field valeus mocked, suitable for unit testing
+- *AutoMockDependenciesRequest*: Is for a request that we want to create an actual (non `AutoMock`) object (typicaly the SUT object), but have all depedencies and property/field valeus mocked, suitable for unit testing
-- NonAutoMockRequest: Is for a request to create an object and not mock any dpendecies unless specifically specified, suitable for integration tests
+- *NonAutoMockRequest*: Is for a request to create an object and not mock any dpendecies unless specifically specified, suitable for integration tests

 ##### Recursion
-- RecursionContext: Is an implementation of `ISpecimenContext` that keeps track of objects in process of bulding so to be abel to handle recursion
+- *RecursionContext*: Is an implementation of `ISpecimenContext` that keeps track of objects in process of bulding so to be abel to handle recursion
-- MethodInvokerWithRecursion: First creates the object without calling the constructor and only then creates the depdenecies and calls the constructor, this way we can reference the same object on recursion
+- *MethodInvokerWithRecursion*: First creates the object without calling the constructor and only then creates the depdenecies and calls the constructor, this way we can reference the same object on recursion
-- FreezeRecursionBehavior: Is a behavior that specifies that in case of recursion it should reuse the original object that is currently being constructed
+- *FreezeRecursionBehavior*: Is a behavior that specifies that in case of recursion it should reuse the original object that is currently being constructed